The Thelwell Ferry

 I first came across this interesting ferry while researching a trip to Liverpool last April.
 Due to the weather, I never made it here.
 Today I finally did, it’s well worth the visit.

 The ferry has been there since the Manchester Ship Canal opened in 1894.
-The ship canal company had to maintain all public rights of way.
+Building the canal, the owners had to maintain all public rights of way.
 Most of the time a bridge was built, either high level or swing.
 At the Thelwell ferry location there was a public footpath, rather than building a bridge they decided on a small ferryboat service.
 It’s been in operation since the canal opened and needs to be maintained in future years.

 It was originally known as the penny ferry, the charge for using it (in old money).